 What is Sajji?

-The sajji features a whole stuffed goat or chicken, slow-cooked until the meat becomes tender and juicy.
-The chef marinates the meat with a special blend of spices and then roasts it over an open flame.
-The outer layer of the meat turns crispy and golden, while the inside stays moist and flavorful.
+The Sajji features a whole stuffed goat or chicken, slow-cooked until the meat becomes tender and juicy.
+The chef marinated the meat with a special blend of spices and then roasted it over an open flame.
+The outer layer of the meat turns crispy and golden while the inside stays moist and flavorful.
 People often serve Sajji with flatbread, rice, and various chutneys or sauces.

 The History and Origins of Sajji